WidgetsBurritos/rackspace-homepage/README.md

 #### Navigation Bar Region

-The navigation bar consists of main navigation menu, and a few content blocks blocks for the search and mobile navigation icons.
+The navigation bar consists of main navigation menu, and a few content blocks for the search and mobile navigation icons.

 The navigation system was built based off the standard bootstrap navigation system, but modified to mimick the existing rackspace.com functionality as much as possible.

 #### Hero Region

-The hero region, utilizes a custom content type, called **Hero Content**, which allows a user to enter a background image and content.
+The hero region, utilizes a custom content type, called *Hero Content*, which allows a user to enter a background image and content.
-It is then rendered as a block via the **Hero Graphic** view, which is then padded with bootstrap wrappers via the `views-view--hero-graphic.tpl.php` template file located in the theme.
+It is then rendered as a block via the *Hero Graphic* view, which is then padded with bootstrap wrappers via the `views-view--hero-graphic.tpl.php` template file located in the theme.

 #### Content Region

-The content region is the combination of the Field Collection, Views, Blocks and Display Suite modules.
+The content region is a combination of the Field Collection, Views, Blocks and Display Suite modules.

 They are rendered via the `rackspace_preprocess_field_content_regions()` function in the theme's `template.php` file and via a special template: `field-collection-item--field-content-regions.tpl.php`